How To Clean A Glass File

 Hot Water and Soap

 Whatever the reason may be, hot water won’t be enough to bring your glass file back to health!
-So, in addition to it, we’ll be adding a dollop of antibacterial soap or dishwashing detergent.
+Additionally, we’ll be adding a dollop of antibacterial soap or dishwashing detergent.

 Dishwasher